CDC advisers recommend COVID-19 shots for children under 5

 The advisers to the Centers for Disease Control and Prevention unanimously decided that coronavirus vaccines should be made available to children as young as 6 months, offering protection from hospitalizations, deaths and possible long-term complications that are still not clearly understood.

-“We’ve taken a major step forward today,” said Dr. Oliver Brooks, one of the members of the advisory panel.
+“We’ve taken a major step forward today,” said Dr. Oliver Brooks, one of the members of the Advisory Committee on Immunization Practices.

 Here are some things to know: